IanAmbrose/Telegram-lambda-bot/README.md

   Return to Telegram and open messages with <b>"BotFather"</b> and now click the link at the top of the "Congratulations" message.
-  This will take you to your bot,<br  />
+  This will take you to your bots messages,<br  />
-  Now test your bot now works by messaging your bot on telegram.<br  />
+  Now test your bot now works by messaging sending a message, you should see a response from the bot.<br  />

 ![image](https://user-images.githubusercontent.com/74079455/152615748-699e712b-007b-41a5-b8ec-e0980c297ce8.png)